GenomicsAotearoa/hts_workshop_mpi/README.md

 ## Background - Data used in training

 This workshop provides a basic introduction to working with the `slurm` scheduling system, and begins working with Illumina MiSeq and Oxford Nanopore Technology sequence data.
 The data used in this workshop is mostly using simulated reads, produced using `InSilicoSeq`[^2] from the *Mycoplasma bovis* 8790 reference genome [NZ_LAUS01000004.1](https://www.ncbi.nlm.nih.gov/nuccore/NZ_LAUS01000004.1).
-We also make use of publicly available sequencing data from the study 'asdasd' ([PRJNA813586](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA813586)).
+We also make use of publicly available sequencing data from the studies [PRJNA813586](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA813586) and [PRJEB38441](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB38441).

 Additional teaching materials were sourced from: